coli-saar/utool/utool-rust/README.md

   attributes are also not implemented.
-- The Rust desktop focuses on opening graphs, browsing built-in examples, solving and filtering them, inspecting charts, browsing solutions, moving fragments, zooming, copying or exporting in the supported codecs, and SVG export.
-Unlike the Java workbench, it does not currently provide paste-as-input-codec, tab duplication and close-all, PDF/raster export and printing, node-name/label display modes, layout selection/reset, preferences and server controls, or manual deletion of chart splits.
+- The Rust desktop focuses on opening graphs, browsing built-in examples, solving and filtering them, inspecting charts, browsing solutions, moving fragments, zooming, copying or exporting in the supported codecs, SVG export, pasting clipboard text with any graph input codec, and closing all graph windows.
+Unlike the Java workbench, it does not currently provide tab duplication, PDF/raster export and printing, node-name/label display modes, layout selection/reset, preferences and server controls, or manual deletion of chart splits.
 Rust uses a separate window per graph rather than Java's document tabs.
 - The Rust crate provides a streamlined API for graph construction, codecs, solving, filtering, layouts, and the server.
 It is not source-compatible with the Java library and does not port the extensible codec manager, RTG parser and